-Students should have the academic credit of F600 or equivalent prior to the start of this course.
+Students should have the academic credit of F600 or F650 - or an equivalent preparation - prior to the start of this course.

-COURSE OVERVIEW AND OBJECTIVE
+COURSE OVERVIEW

 This course introduces the basics of financial modelling.
-It is offered as a second-year course because of the F600 prerequisite.
-This setup requires an understanding of finance and a basic knowledge of excel.
-We will build on this knowledge to develop a more complete understanding of what makes for a good financial model, and how to go about building one.
+It is offered as a second-year course and requires an understanding of finance and a basic knowledge of excel.
+We will build on this knowledge to develop a more complete understanding of what makes for a good financial model and how to go about building one.